hephaestus-compiler-project/thalia-popl-eval/README.md

 `package-data/<lib-name>/json-docs/` directory.
 For example,
-the JSON files corresponding to `com.google.guava:guava` library are found in `package-data/com-google-guava-guava/json-docs/`.
+the JSON files corresponding to `com.google.guava:guava` library is found in `package-data/com-google-guava-guava/json-docs/`.

-In what following,
+In what follows,
 we will use the above five libraries as a reference for re-running our evaluation.

+__NOTE:__ To fully re-compute the results of our paper, we could use all `95` packages, but then the total time we will require to run everything will exceed 2 weeks in a single powerful machine.

 ## Bug Database

 We provide an SQLite database (see the file `database/bugdb.sqlite3`) that contains information about the bugs discovered by `thalia` during the evaluation.
-This database is initialized based on the SQL script stored into `database/bug_schema.sql`.
+This database is initialized based on the SQL script stored in `database/bug_schema.sql`.
 The bug database consists of three tables, namely `CompilerBug`, `Feature`, and `CompilerBugFeatures`.